 Before setting up Different Angles, I was Vice President & Vice Principal (Service) at King’s College London.
 Service is King's award-winning and unique commitment to social responsibility and covers a range of activities including social reform, research impact, service-led learning, volunteering, and environmental sustainability.
 It is one of King's five strategic priorities and encapsulates King’s commitment to society beyond education and research.

 I joined King's, as professor of public policy, in 2014 to set up the ground-breaking Policy Institute at King’s, and was its Director until 2017, when I stepped down to 'hold the pen' on developing King's Strategic Vision 2029.
-I continue to collaborate with colleagues from the Policy Institute on several research projects.

 Prior to joining King’s, I was President of RAND Europe between June 2006 and October 2012, where I oversaw the doubling of the organisation's activity in Europe and the establishment of the Cambridge Centre for Health Services Research, a joint venture with the University of Cambridge.
 Before joining RAND in 2002, I was Head of Policy at the Wellcome Trust.